asmuth/clip/fnordmetric-doc/src/classic_event_handlers.md

   <tr>
     <th>data <i>=> Hash</i></th>
     <td>
-      returns the event as a ruby hash. all keys are symbolized (e.g. <br /> `{ :_type => "my_event" ... }`
+      Returns the event as a ruby hash.
+All keys are symbolized (e.g. <br /> `{ :_type => "my_event" ... }`.
     </td>
   </tr>
   <tr>
     <th>time <i>=> Int</i></th>
     <td>
-      return the time this event was registered at as a unix timestamp / integer
+      Returns the time this event was registered at as a unix timestamp / integer.
     </td>
   </tr>
   <tr>
     <th>type <i>=> Symbol</i></th>
     <td>
-      returns the type of this event as a symbol (the content of the "_type" key)
+      Returns the type of this event as a symbol (the content of the "_type" key).
     </td>
   </tr>
   <tr>
     <th>session_key <i>=> String or nil</i></th>
     <td>
-      returns the session id of this event if set (the content of the "_session" key)
+      Returns the session id of this event if set (the content of the "_session" key).
     </td>
   </tr>
 </table>